Recommendations For Trailer Frame Painting

 Welding usually leaves a residue that comes off pretty easily with a wire brush.

 Steel Parts Cut to LengthOil and Mill Finish.
 New raw steel usually has a rust inhibitor coating on it.
-That’s the stuff that makes your hands black when you handle it.
+That is the stuff that makes your hands black when you handle it.
 That all has to go.
 For the most part, you can wipe it off with a little soap and water.
 That will also get any other incidental grease and oil off.

 Final Preparation.
 Hang the frame for painting if you can.
 Place it on a few points of contact if you can’t hang it.
 Finally, clean it super well with soap and water all over, then let it dry.